world’s freshest oysters from bruny island

 2011 San Silvestro Gavi di Gavi ‘Fosilli’ Piemonte 63

-High in the hills of Piemonte, lies the town of Gavi.
-Sansilvestro have been long honing the Cortese grape to make a classic example of Gavi di Gavi.
+Sansilvestro have long been honing the Cortese grape to make a classic example of Gavi di Gavi.
 Clear and pale, with a very distinctive nose of apples, pears and elderflower, this is a very food friendly wine.
 Delicate and rounded, the palate is light and fresh with some spice and pleasant mineral tones.
 The finish is long with good, mid range acidity and structure.
 Soft, elegant fruit, combined with the level of acidity, make this a very easy wine to drink.

 2002 Robin and Anne Holyman ‘The Mews’ organic Kings Meadows, TAS 175